RafaelReyesCarmona/TinyTrackGPS/README.md

   * Use of EMA filter to calculate VCC supply level to prevent minimal deviations in measure.
   * Change splash screen.
   * It set minimal VCC level to prevent SD card damage.
 (3.2V)
+  * Change TinyTrackGPS_font8x16[] with new characters to draw battery icon and 'Charge%' text.

 ### V0.11
   * TinyGPS upgrade for NMEA Data Protocol v3.x and GLONASS.
 Library from https://github.com/fmgomes/TinyGPS (fixed as describe in _TinyGPS library_ section.)